julieboisard/julieboisard.github.io/index.md

 ## Current projects

-### Upgrading microbial genomics: integrating long-read sequencing for enhanced taxonomic and metagenomic information
+### Upgrading microbial genomics

+#### Integrating long-read sequencing for enhanced taxonomic and metagenomic information

 In the intricate web of life, tiny microorganisms like **protists** and **prokaryotes** play monumental roles, often unseen and unrecognized.
 Think of them as nature's backstage crew, essential but behind the scenes.
 However, studying them isn't always straightforward.
 Current techniques can be likened to trying to understand a puzzle with many pieces missing.
 I aim to change that.